diditagain/OPass/README.md

 ## About the Project

+This is a portfolio project.
+OPass data is not encrypted.
+Use it at you own risk.

 Opass is a simple password manager that has built in functions such as:

 1. Save Login infos to a json file named data